Construction Accidents

 Common Types Of Construction Accidents

-- Electrocutions or electrical burns
+Electrocutions or electrical burns from exposed wiring or power lines

-- Falls from heights
+- Falls from ladders, scaffolding, or unfinished structures

 Common Construction Accident Injuries